 Texas Children's Health Plan must complete the entire standard appeal process within 30 days after receipt of the initial written or oral request for appeal.
-You or your representative can ask for an extension of 14 days (about 2 weeks).
-Texas Children's Health Plan can also ask you for an extension if we need to get additional information.
-If we ask for an extension, you will receive a letter explaining the reason for the delay.
+This deadline may be extended for up to 14 Days at the request of a Member; or Texas Children's Health Plan shows that there is a need for more information and how the delay is in the Member's interest.
+If Texas Children's Health Plan needs to extend, the Member must receive written notice of the reason for delay.